 The classification and measurement of financial assets is driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
-Financial assets, other than those designated and effective as hedging instruments, are classified into the following classification: financial assets at amortized cost, fair value through profit or loss and FVOCI.
+Financial assets, other than those designated and effective as hedging instruments, are classified into the following classification: financial assets at amortized cost, fair value through profit or loss (FVTPL) and fair value through other comprehensive income (FVOCI).
 Currently, the relevant financial asset classification applicable to the Company is financial assets at amortized cost.